- 12 guests

 Meticulously fitted to combine the finest blend of Alaskan hospitality, comfort and utility, the 65-foot classic Alaska working yacht Discovery gently sails her guests into one of the world’s richest marine environments.
 Named after one of Captain Cook’s ships, the 12-guest Discovery maintains an atmosphere of charm and style.
 Its small size allows for up-close exploration of quiet coves, ice-filled channels, glaciers, whales and wildlife.

 AdventureSmith Explorations’ Discovery review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our Alaska experts have been aboard the Discovery firsthand.
-Please read our Discovery review below below then contact our experts to compare the Discovery with other small cruise ships and yachts offering Alaska cruises and private Alaska yacht charters.
+Please read our Discovery review below below then contact our experts to compare the Discovery with other small ships to Alaska offering small ship Alaska cruises and private Alaska yacht charters.

 Choose the Discovery for a family-run, eco-friendly, intimate voyage with up-close exploration through Prince William Sound’s glacier and fjords.
 Unlike the cumbersome cruise ship giants, the Discovery’s size enables access to Alaska’s lesser traveled, more intimate inside passages and is able to have a flexible itinerary to take advantage of weather, wildlife and unplanned discoveries.
 Being well-equipped for travel in Alaska’s wilderness, the Discovery safely travels the Sound’s remote waterways.
 Powered by twin diesel engines and two generators, safe travel and reliable electrical power are ensured.